VHadyak/Sign-Up-/README.md

 # sign-up-form
-This is a small project to exercise form validation and building skills using only CSS and HTML (TOP)
+This is a small project to exercise form validation and building skills using CSS, HTML and some JS for password validation (TOP)